PyRepair/maniple/httpie/4/prompt.md

 ============================================================================================= warnings summary =============================================================================================

-And the fix commit of the project author is 'Fixed custom Host'.
+And the raised issue description for this bug is 'need specify custom Host'.

 You need to provide a drop-in replacement, with 'minimum changes to source code' that 'pass failed test' while 'won't affect other already passed tests'.
 And the fixed patch can be directly used in original project.